Notes on the Geography of Peninsular India: Hyderabad: Qutb Shahi Tombs

-Most of the Qutb Shahi kings reigned long enough to plan and execute a tomb just a little grander than their predecessor.
-There are seven here, and though there's a clear tradition, there's also a clear escalation of ambition.
+Most of the Qutb Shahi kings reigned long enough to plan and execute a tomb just a little grander than their predecessor's.
+There are seven here, adherent to tradition yet escalating with each generation.

 The Great Mosque of the Golconda Tombs, with calligraphy by Saleh Muhammad from Bahrain.
 It's a tradition found in many Muslim cemeteries: the idea is to let the sound of prayer echo over the tombs through eternity.

 The parricide, Jamsheed Quli Qutb Shah II, reigned comparatively briefly, from 1543 to 1550.
-Notice how he has taken the pattern of his father's tomb, made the base hexagonal, and jacked it up with a second story.
+Notice how he has taken the dome of his father's tomb, made the base octagonal, and jacked it up with a second story.

 The third king of the dynasty was Ibrahim Quli Qutb Shah, the youngest son of Quli Qutb Shah.
 Like his father, he reigned for a long time, from 1550 to 1580.
 In the tradition of cultural blending, he learned Telugu, the Dravidian language spoken by the Hindus of his sultanate.
-His tomb retains the vertical arrangement of his brother Jamsheed, but reverts to the cubic shape of his father's tomb and basically repeats his father's design on a larger scale.
+His tomb retains the vertical arrangement of his brother Jamsheed, but reverts to the cubic shape of his father's tomb.

 Ibrahim's tomb was once covered with the green and blue mosaics that now survive only in scabs.